edwardlintw/CorbaComm-RPC/README.md

 # 1. Abstract

 ## What is `CorbaComm`
 `CorbaComm` is a C++ RPC library based on `CORBA` middleware; the intent is to hide complicated `CORBA` knowledge and details to make this library as easy as possible.
-The implementation highly depends on two `CORBA` implementations, [omniORB](http://omniorb.sourceforge.net/) and [omniNotify](http://omninotify.sourceforge.net/).
+The implementation fully depends on two `CORBA` implementations, [omniORB](http://omniorb.sourceforge.net/) and [omniNotify](http://omninotify.sourceforge.net/).

 The `CorbaComm` library offers two types of communication model: